kellyjonbrazil/jc/EXAMPLES.md

     "vendor": "CentOS",
     "url": "http://www.gnu.org/software/make/",
-    "summary": "A GNU tool which simplifies the build process for users", "description": "A GNU tool for controlling the generation of executables and other non-source...", "build_epoch": 1565311645,
+    "summary": "A GNU tool which simplifies the build process for users", "description": "A GNU tool for controlling the generation of executables and other...", "build_epoch": 1565311645,
+    "build_epoch_utc": null,
+    "install_date_epoch": 1571242902,
-    "build_epoch_utc": null
+    "install_date_epoch_utc": null
   },
   {
     "name": "kbd-legacy",